Exploring the Canadian Rockies in Style with Rocky Mountaineer

 Summer (June to August) is the most popular season.
 With long daylight hours, warm weather and great wildlife spotting.
 The downside is it is the busiest time to travel.

-Autumn (September to early October) is a beautiful time to go, with golden fall foliage, crisp air, and as with Spring time there are fewer tourists than in peak summer.
+Autumn (September to early October) is also beautiful time to visit the Rockies, with golden and red Autumn leaves, crisp air, and as with Spring time there are fewer tourists than in peak summer.
+It is also a good time for spotting wildlife as they are quite active at this time of the year as they prepare for the Winter months.

 Final Thoughts

-The Rocky Mountaineer was more than just a train ride—it was a beautifully curated experience that I’ll never forget.
-From the breathtaking scenery to the exceptional service, every detail was handled with care, making it one of the most seamless and memorable journeys I’ve been on.
+The Rocky Mountaineer was more than just a train ride—it was an amazing experience that I’ll never forget!
+From the breathtaking scenery to the exceptional onboard service, and even the transfer of luggage, every detail was handled with care, making it one of the most seamless and memorable journeys I’ve ever been on.
+It really was a wonderful way to see this spectacular part of the world in comfort and style.

 Jennie @ Deluxe Wanderlust xx